mblink/typify/README.md

 Some care was taken to maintain practical flexibility, namely the type used for failures is defined at the call site, as well as the actual parsing mechanism via a simple typeclass.
-A parser for Map[String, Any] is included for example purposes, and sub-projects will be added shortly to add additional parsing backends which leverage other dependencies.
+A parser for Map[String, Any] is included for example purposes and the json4s-typify sub-project contains a parser for the json4s AST.

 Use requires a minimal amount of one-time setup and is extremely concise from that point on, as illustrated in the following example.